knime/knime-cloud-azure/README.md

 ### Application Health Monitoring

-The [Application Health Monitoring Extension](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension) is supported within Azure allowing VM instances within an VMSS to provide a health state to the VMSS.
-The Health Extensions polls an API endpoint periodically.
+The [Application Health Monitoring Extension](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension) is supported within Azure allowing VM instances within a VMSS to provide a health state to the VMSS.
+The Health Extension polls an API endpoint periodically.
 The API endpoint is provided by the KNIME Executor.
 It reports on whether the instance is *healthy* or *unhealthy*.
 If a KNIME Executor becomes unhealthy for any reason, the health check will report an *unhealthy* state.
 Any Executor instance reporting an *unhealthy* state will immediately be terminated by the VMSS.
 The VMSS will automatically replace an unhealthy